ohyiheng/gust/README.md

 - Disc Number
 - Total Discs

-## Compatibility
+## Audio Format Support

 Currently I've only developed this with a focus on Vorbis Comments, ID3 tags are supported but I haven't thoroughly tested it yet.
-I also don't yet know if this works APE and MP4 formats or not.
+I also don't yet know if this works on APE and MP4 formats or not.

 ## TODO